The Uncanny Valley: Tales from The Robot-Nation

 This is something that robot engineers may have only figured out and formalised in a scientific hypothesis in the 1970s, but Western authors have had an inkling that this may have been the case for at least two hundred years, since Mary Shelley (1797-1851) published her novella about Frankenstein in 1818.
 Arguably, in Japan the repulsive response has been known for longer.

+The designers of the 17th-century mechanical Japanese toys (karakuri Ningyo) would have instinctively known this.
 These karakuri ningyo mark the starting point of Japan’s long march towards becoming the Robot Nation it is today.

 They were designed to resemble Noh actors – traditional Japanese entertainers who still perform their ancient form of musical-drama to this day.
 Noh actors wear masks, beautiful kimonos, and express themselves through intricate and subtle movements.